chef/chef-web-docs/chef_master/source/stream_data_chef_automate.rst

 Chef Automate exposes an endpoint to stream the data that is visualized in the UI.
 Every event is streamed as JSON and can be accessed from a websocket consumer by doing the following:

 #.
-Make sure the visibility capability of Chef Automate has been installed and is running.
+Make sure the node visibility capability of Chef Automate has been installed and is running.
 #.
 Connect a websocket consumer to the fully-qualified domain name of the Chef Automate server on port 3232.

    .. code-block:: none